Transverse slices, Ruas' conjecture, and Zariski's multiplicity conjecture for quasihomogeneous surfaces: Introduction

+Throughout this work, we shall refer to the surface $R := f_0(\mathbb{C}^2)$ as Ruas’s surface (see Figure \ref{Figure2}(a)), in memory of Professor Maria Aparecida Soares Ruas, lovingly remembered by everyone as ``Cidinha''.
+To the best of our knowledge, \cite[Example 5.5]{Ruas} is the first example reported in the literature of a surface parametrized by a finitely determined map germ that admits a topologically trivial deformation that fails to be Whitney equisingular.

+In this family, the transverse slice of $f_t$ (see Definition \ref{slice}) is an irreducible plane curve with three characteristic exponents: $4,6,$ and $9$ when $t=0$, and $4,6,$ and $7$ when $t\ne0$ (see \cite[Prop.
+3.10]{slice}).
+Figure \ref{Figure2}(b) illustrates the transversal slice of $f_0$ which parametrizes Ruas's surface.

+An irreducible plane curve with characteristic exponents $4,6,$ and $7$ attains the minimal Milnor number among all irreducible analytic plane curve germs of multiplicity $4$ with three characteristic exponents.
+Ruas's surface provides the motivation for the introduction of the notion of a $\mu_{\textbf{m},\textbf{k}}$-minimal plane curve.

-Another important point is that all the counterexamples provided by Ruas and the first author belong to the class of quasihomogeneous map germs (see Table 4.1 in \cite{[10]}).
-An interesting fact is that the transverse slice of each counterexample in \cite{[10]} is not $\mu_{m,k}$-minimal.
+This type of curve is defined as a plane curve with $r$ branches that attains the minimum Milnor number under a certain fixed condition (see Definition \ref{min}).
+An interesting fact is that the transverse slice of each counterexample in \cite[Table 4.1]{[10]} is not $\mu_{m,k}$-minimal.
 So, a very natural question is the following one: